h4ck3rm1k3/coinffeine/README.md

 Getting coverage metrics
 ------------------------

-To get coverage metrics just run `sbt scoverage:test` and loot at the directory `target/scala-2.10/scoverage-report` of every module.
+To get coverage metrics just run `sbt scoverage:test` and look at the directory `target/scala-2.10/scoverage-report` of every module.